United States Department of Housing and Urban Development: Office of Inspector General

 The United States Congress enacted the Inspector General Act of 1978 to ensure integrity and efficiency in government.
-The Inspector General is appointed by the President and subject to Senate confirmation.
-He or she is responsible for conducting and supervising audits, investigations, and inspections relating to the programs and operations of HUD.
+The inspector general is appointed by the president and subject to Senate confirmation.
+They are responsible for conducting and supervising audits, investigations, and inspections relating to the programs and operations of HUD.
 The OIG is to examine, evaluate and, where necessary, critique these operations and activities, recommending ways for the department to carry out its responsibilities in the most effective, efficient, and economical manner possible.

 The mission of the Office of Inspector General (OIG) is to: